vmcindy/CRUD-Application-Angular/README.md

 - bower install --save
 - browser-sync start --server

-It is still under construction and will update a full readme once it is up and running.
+Note: It is still under construction and will update a full readme once it is up and running.